 Dr. Andrew Cowan is an associate clinical professor at BC Cancer / University of British Columbia, where he specializes in treatment and clinical research on plasma cell disorders.
 He has an interest and background in early phase cellular therapy and immunotherapy trials, global oncology, and informatics.

-I am a medical oncologist specializing in the care of patients with lymphoma and those receiving cellular therapies.
-After completing my training in internal medicine at MGH and Hematology/Oncology at the Dana-Farber Cancer Institute, I joined the faculty at MGH and Harvard Medical School in July 2021, where I am currently an Assistant Professor of Medicine and the Medical Director for Hospital Performance on Lunder 9, our inpatient lymphoma/myeloma unit.
+Dr Johnson is a medical oncologist specializing in the care of patients with lymphoma and those receiving cellular therapies.
+After completing his training in internal medicine at MGH and Hematology/Oncology at the Dana-Farber Cancer Institute, he joined the faculty at MGH and Harvard Medical School in July 2021, where he is currently an Assistant Professor of Medicine and the Medical Director for Hospital Performance on Lunder 9, the inpatient lymphoma/myeloma unit.

-My research has focused on developing care delivery interventions to enhance patient quality of life, therapy tolerability, and care delivery, clinical trials to improve the care of older adults with aggressive lymphomas, and integrating patient-reported outcomes into clinical trials of novel therapies, including cellular therapies.
-I have received a Career Development Award from the American Society of Clinical Oncology Conquer Cancer Foundation, an NCI K08 Career Development Award, an ACS Pilot Grant Award, an ASH abstract achievement award, and membership in the Lymphoma Research Foundation Scientific Mentoring Program.
+His research has focused on developing care delivery interventions to enhance patient quality of life, therapy tolerability, and care delivery, clinical trials to improve the care of older adults with aggressive lymphomas, and integrating patient-reported outcomes into clinical trials of novel therapies, including cellular therapies.
+He has received a Career Development Award from the American Society of Clinical Oncology Conquer Cancer Foundation, an NCI K08 Career Development Award, an ACS Pilot Grant Award, an ASH abstract achievement award, and membership in the Lymphoma Research Foundation Scientific Mentoring Program.

 Dr. John Kuruvilla is a Professor of Medicine at the University of Toronto and a hematologist in the Division of Medical Oncology and Hematology at the Princess Margaret Cancer Centre in Toronto.
 He is a member of the Lymphoma, Autologous Transplant and Immune Effector Cell Therapy programs.
 Dr. Kuruvilla’s research interest is the development of novel therapeutics in lymphoid malignancies and incorporating translational research into clinical trials.
 He is the Lymphoma Co-Chair for the Canadian Cancer Trials Group (CCTG) as well as the Chair of the Scientific Advisory Board of Lymphoma Canada.